GregoryAshton/PH3010_advanced_python/guides/getting_setup_personal_computer.md

-# Getting a sane environment for software development
+# Getting setup with a personal computer

 ## Introduction
 Often when we are taught "programming", we are given a [walled garden or closed platform](https://en.wikipedia.org/wiki/Closed_platform) to work in (e.g. think of [co-calc](https://cocalc.com/) or the lab computers where everything is pre-installed).
 Walled gardens are great, they are filled with pretty flowers and you rarely find `ModuleNotFoundError`, `TabError: inconsistent use of tabs and spaces in indentation`, or the dreaded `malloc() failed: insufficient memory!`.
 In a walled garden, the environment you work in is carefully prepared to make it easy to focus on the problem in hand.